RinProject/Rin/README.md

 	* **Do not change the directory folder unless you know what you are doing**
 	* Whether or not to enable the help command, defaults to true in undefined.
 	* Webhook; link to a webhook to be used for logging errors, [Discord article on webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks). **Note: including this is mandatory!**
-	* Owners; an array of ids of the bot maintainers/owners, provide ids as strings(within double quotes) or their values will end up corrupted. if you do not know how to get a users id read [this Discord article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-). **Note: including this is mandatory!**
+	* Owners; an array of ids of the bot maintainers/owners, provide ids as strings(within double quotes) or their values will end up corrupted.
+If you do not know how to get a users id read [this Discord article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-). **Note: including this is mandatory!**
 * run `npm start`

 ## Testing